-- HSNi's material breach of the agreement; - the material reduction in title, duties, reporting responsibilities or level of responsibilities, excluding any such reduction resulting from any disposition of assets so long as we retain the business relating to the HSN television network and web-site and acknowledging that the involvement of the Chairman of the Board in certain matters primarily related to public company reporting, significant corporate transactions, or other significant financial, legal and accounting matters, shall not constitute any such reduction provided that Ms. Grossman continues to have primary responsibility for the management of all operations and activities of the businesses of the company; - · a material reduction in base salary or target bonus, or - a relocation of Ms. Grossman's principal place of business by HSNi.
+- the material reduction in title, duties, reporting responsibilities or level of responsibilities, excluding any such reduction resulting from any disposition of assets so long as we retain the business relating to the HSN television network and web-site and acknowledging that the involvement of the Chairman of the Board in certain matters primarily related to public company reporting, significant corporate transactions, or other significant financial, legal and accounting matters, shall not constitute any such reduction provided that Ms. Grossman continues to have primary responsibility for the management of all operations and activities of the businesses of the company; - a material reduction in base salary or target bonus, - a relocation of Ms. Grossman's principal place of business by more than 50 miles from Saint Petersburg, Florida by HSNi.

-Upon termination of employment for death or disability, Ms. Grossman is entitled to accelerated vesting of a percentage, based on years of service, of the unvested portion of the awards granted to her pursuant to her employment agreement.
-In addition, upon a termination of employment by the company for other than death, disability or Cause, a termination of employment by Ms. Grossman for Good Reason, or a Change of Control (as defined below), Ms. Grossman is entitled to accelerated vesting of certain, but not all, unvested awards outstanding as of that date.
+Upon a termination of employment by the company for other than death, disability or Cause, a termination of employment by Ms. Grossman for Good Reason, or a Change of Control (as defined below), Ms. Grossman is entitled to accelerated vesting of certain, but not all, unvested awards outstanding as of that date.

-Under Ms. Grossman's employment agreement, "Change of Control" shall mean:
+Under Ms. Grossman's employment agreement, "Change of Control" means:

-- The acquisition by any individual, entity or group, other than HSNi, of beneficial ownership of equity securities of HSNi representing more than 50% of the voting power of the then outstanding equity securities of HSNi entitled to vote generally in the election of directors (the "Outstanding Company Voting Securities"); - Individuals who, as of the effective date, constitute the Board (the "Incumbent Directors") cease for any reason to constitute at least a majority of the Board; provided, however, that any individual becoming a director subsequent to the effective date, whose election, or nomination for election by our shareholders, was approved by a vote of at least a majority of the Incumbent Directors at such time shall become an Incumbent Director, but excluding, for this purpose, any such individual whose initial assumption of office occurs as a result of an actual or threatened election contest with respect to the election or removal of directors or other actual or threatened solicitation of proxies or consents by or on behalf of a person other than the Board; or - Consummation of a reorganization, merger, consolidation, sale or other disposition of all or substantially all of the assets of HSNi, the purchase of assets or stock of another entity, or other similar corporate transaction (a "Business Combination"), in each case, unless immediately following such Business Combination, (A) more than 50% of the resulting voting power shall reside in Outstanding Company Voting Securities retained by our shareholders in the Business Combination and/or voting securities received by such shareholders in the Business Combination on account of Outstanding Company Voting Securities, and (B) at least a majority of the members of the board of directors (or equivalent governing body, if applicable) of the entity resulting from such Business Combination were Incumbent Directors at the time of the initial agreement, or action of the Board, providing for such Business Combination; or - Approval by our shareholders of a complete liquidation or dissolution of the company.
+- The acquisition by any individual, entity or group, other than HSNi, of beneficial ownership of equity securities of HSNi representing more than 50% of the voting power of the then outstanding equity securities of HSNi entitled to vote generally in the election of directors (the "Outstanding Company Voting Securities"); - Individuals who, as of the effective date, constitute the Board (the "Incumbent Directors") cease for any reason to constitute at least a majority of the Board; provided, however, that any individual becoming a director subsequent to the effective date, whose election, or nomination for election by our shareholders, was approved by a vote of at least a majority of the Incumbent Directors at such time shall become an Incumbent Director, but excluding, for this purpose, any such individual whose initial assumption of office occurs as a result of an actual or threatened election contest with respect to the election or removal of directors or other actual or threatened solicitation of proxies or consents by or on behalf of a person other than the Board; or

+- Consummation of a reorganization, merger, consolidation, sale or other disposition of all or substantially all of the assets of HSNi, the purchase of assets or stock of another entity, or other similar corporate transaction (a "Business Combination"), in each case, unless immediately following such Business Combination, (A) more than 50% of the resulting voting power shall reside in Outstanding Company Voting Securities retained by our shareholders in the Business Combination and/or voting securities received by such shareholders in the Business Combination on account of Outstanding Company Voting Securities, and (B) at least a majority of the members of the board of directors (or equivalent governing body, if applicable) of the entity resulting from such Business Combination were Incumbent Directors at the time of the initial agreement, or action of the Board, providing for such Business Combination; or - Approval by our shareholders of a complete liquidation or dissolution of the company.

 The amounts payable upon termination are all subject to the execution of a general release and compliance with confidentiality, non-compete, non-solicitation of employees and non-solicitation of customer covenants set forth in Ms. Grossman's employment agreement.
-Salary continuation payments will be offset by the amount of any compensation earned by an executive from other employment during the severance payment period.
+Cash payments in excess of \$1,000,000 are subject to an offset by the amount of any current cash earnings earned by executive from other employment during the severance payment period.